 - Outpatient treatment programs provide essentially the same quality of treatment as inpatient treatment programs, though inpatient programs may offer a wider array of complementary or alternative therapy options.

-- Outpatient treatment programs can sometimes provide some interventions that are not available in inpatient treatment programs.
+- Outpatient treatment programs can sometimes provide some interventions that are not available in inpatient rehab programs.

-- Outpatient treatment programs are generally far less expensive than residential or inpatient treatment.
+- Outpatient drug and alcohol recovery programs are generally far less expensive than residential or inpatient rehabs.
 This results in a reduced financial burden.
 In many cases, insurance may be more likely to cover outpatient treatment.

 Outpatient Treatment Services

-According to Treating Addiction: A Guide for Professionals, with only a few exceptions (such as specific types of medical procedures and for conditions where individuals need to be monitored around the clock), outpatient treatment programs can essentially provide the full gamut of treatment services that are provided by residential treatment units.
+According to Treating Addiction: A Guide for Professionals, with only a few exceptions (such as specific types of medical procedures and for conditions where individuals need to be monitored around the clock), outpatient drug and alcohol programs can essentially provide the full gamut of treatment services that are provided by residential treatment units.
 These include: